 loss of use of feet

-When considering whether you may qualify for Loss of Use of Feet, some other questions to ask yourself are:
+When considering whether you may receive a disability rating for loss of use of feet, some questions to ask yourself are:

 • Can you balance on one foot without holding onto something for support?